tientq64/userscripts/scripts/Auto-Skip-YouTube-Ads/README.md

 ### 4.5.0 - 2024-09-26

--   Added option to enable/disable "Reload the page when there is no other way to skip ads" feature in Tampermonkey's menu.\
+-   Add option to enable/disable "Reload the page when there is no other way to skip ads" feature in Tampermonkey's menu.
+Enabled by default.\
     ![Screenshot-001]

 ### 4.4.0 - 2024-08-30